bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/TheRestoreCommand.rst

 File Selection Commands
 -----------------------

-:index:`[TAG=Console->File Selection] <pair: Console; File Selection>` :index:`[TAG=File Selection Commands] <single: File Selection Commands>`
+:index:`[TAG=Console->File Selection] <single: Console; File Selection>` :index:`[TAG=File Selection Commands] <single: File Selection Commands>`

 After you have selected the Jobs to be restored and Bareos has created the in-memory directory tree, you will enter file selection mode as indicated by the dollar sign ($) prompt.
 While in this mode, you may use the commands listed above.
 The basic idea is to move up and down the in memory directory structure with the cd command much as you normally do on the system.
 Once you are in a directory, you may select the files that you want restored.
 As a default no files are marked to be restored.
 If you wish to start with all files, simply enter: cd / and mark \*.
 Otherwise proceed to select the files you wish to restore by marking them with the mark command.
 The available commands are:

 cd
-   :index:`[TAG=Console->File Selection->cd] <triple: Console; File Selection; cd>` The cd command changes the current directory to the argument specified.
+   :index:`[TAG=Console->File Selection->cd] <single: Console; File Selection; cd>` The cd command changes the current directory to the argument specified.
 It operates much like the Unix cd command.
 Wildcard specifications are not permitted.

    Note, on Windows systems, the various drives (c:, d:, ...) are treated like a directory within the file tree while in the file selection mode.
 As a consequence, you must do a cd c: or possibly in some cases a cd C: (note upper case) to get down to the first directory.

 dir
-   :index:`[TAG=Console->File Selection->dir] <triple: Console; File Selection; dir>` The dir command is similar to the ls command, except that it prints it in long format (all details).
+   :index:`[TAG=Console->File Selection->dir] <single: Console; File Selection; dir>` The dir command is similar to the ls command, except that it prints it in long format (all details).
 This command can be a bit slower than the ls command because it must access the catalog database for the detailed information for each file.

 estimate
-   :index:`[TAG=Console->File Selection->estimate] <triple: Console; File Selection; estimate>` The estimate command prints a summary of the total files in the tree, how many are marked to be restored, and an estimate of the number of bytes to be restored.
+   :index:`[TAG=Console->File Selection->estimate] <single: Console; File Selection; estimate>` The estimate command prints a summary of the total files in the tree, how many are marked to be restored, and an estimate of the number of bytes to be restored.
 This can be useful if you are short on disk space on the machine where the files will be restored.

 find
-   :index:`[TAG=Console->File Selection->find] <triple: Console; File Selection; find>` The find command accepts one or more arguments and displays all files in the tree that match that argument.
+   :index:`[TAG=Console->File Selection->find] <single: Console; File Selection; find>` The find command accepts one or more arguments and displays all files in the tree that match that argument.
 The argument may have wildcards.
 It is somewhat similar to the Unix command find / -name arg.

 ls
-   :index:`[TAG=Console->File Selection->ls] <triple: Console; File Selection; ls>` The ls command produces a listing of all the files contained in the current directory much like the Unix ls command.
+   :index:`[TAG=Console->File Selection->ls] <single: Console; File Selection; ls>` The ls command produces a listing of all the files contained in the current directory much like the Unix ls command.
 You may specify an argument containing wildcards, in which case only those files will be listed.

    Any file that is marked to be restored will have its name preceded by an asterisk ().
 Directory names will be terminated with a forward slash (/) to distinguish them from filenames.

 lsmark
-   :index:`[TAG=Console->File Selection->lsmark] <triple: Console; File Selection; lsmark>` The lsmark command is the same as the ls except that it will print only those files marked for extraction.
+   :index:`[TAG=Console->File Selection->lsmark] <single: Console; File Selection; lsmark>` The lsmark command is the same as the ls except that it will print only those files marked for extraction.
 The other distinction is that it will recursively descend into any directory selected.

 mark
-   :index:`[TAG=Console->File Selection->mark] <triple: Console; File Selection; mark>` The mark command allows you to mark files to be restored.
+   :index:`[TAG=Console->File Selection->mark] <single: Console; File Selection; mark>` The mark command allows you to mark files to be restored.
 It takes a single argument which is the filename or directory name in the current directory to be marked for extraction.
 The argument may be a wildcard specification, in which case all files that match in the current directory are marked to be restored.
 If the argument matches a directory rather than a file, then the directory and all the files contained in that directory
    (recursively) are marked to be restored.
 Any marked file will have its name preceded with an asterisk () in the output produced by the ls or dir commands.
 Note, supplying a full path on the mark command does not work as expected to select a file or directory in the current directory.
 Also, the mark command works on the current and lower directories but does not touch higher level directories.

    After executing the mark command, it will print a brief summary: